JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/test/filter_tests/README.md

     - scipy
 - GNU Make to run the Makefile
     - You could run the commands manually as well
+- gcc to compile the C-language decimation filter code

 ## To run the script and generate the outputs